A05annex/2019-FRC/frc 2019/README.md

 All subsystems now exist and are connected to the driver station in some fashion.

 ## Commands
+All of the basic commands are there.
+Command groups for more complex semi-autonomous actions can be created which would require less driver action to achieve the game goals.

 ## Talon SRX Motor Controllers
 To find out everything about these, start at